haacked/haacked.com/pages/about.md

 ## What I do

-I mentor and advise software organizations to help them become the best versions of themselves.
+I coach software organizations to help them become the best versions of themselves.
 Often, it's not the lack of technical know-how that holds teams back, but the lack of management and leadership skills that get in the way.
 When I help teams in this way, it's important that I leave them with tools and systems in place to scale their growth and learning.

 Before I started Haacked LLC, I worked at [GitHub](http://github.com/) doing whatever I could [to make it even more awesome](https://haacked.com/archive/2018/12/18/leaving-github/).
 Prior to that I worked at Microsoft on [NuGet](http://nuget.org) and [ASP.NET MVC](https://www.asp.net/mvc) and helped to usher in Microsoft's Open Source era.